TantikornC/Disaster-Classification/README.md

 ### 3. Model Development

+**Model Architecture:**
+- **Recurrent Neural Networks (RNN):** The project utilized RNNs, specifically Long Short-Term Memory (LSTM) networks, chosen for their ability to capture the sequential nature of text data.
+The LSTM model processes sequences of words in tweets, learning context and differentiating between disaster-related and non-disaster-related content.
+- **Embedding Layer:** To convert the text data into a format suitable for the LSTM model, an embedding layer was employed.
+This layer transformed the textual input into dense vectors of fixed size, capturing the semantic meaning of the words.
+- **LSTM Layers:** Stacked LSTM layers were used to process the sequences.
+These layers were designed to retain information from previous words in the sequence, helping the model understand the context and importance of each word within the tweet.
+- **Dense Output Layer:** The final dense layer used a sigmoid activation function to produce a binary output, indicating whether a tweet was disaster-related or not.

 **Model Selection:**
 - The project focused exclusively on Recurrent Neural Networks (RNN), specifically using Long Short-Term Memory (LSTM) networks.
 LSTM was chosen due to its ability to capture the sequential nature of the text data, effectively learning the context within each tweet to differentiate between disaster-related and non-disaster-related content.

 **Text Processing:**
-- Given the LSTM model’s ability to learn from raw text data, traditional text vectorization techniques like TF-IDF were not utilized.
-Instead, tweets were tokenized, and each word was embedded into dense vectors using an embedding layer within the neural network, allowing the model to learn the relationships between words in context.
+- **Tokenization and Embedding:** Tweets were tokenized, and each word was embedded into dense vectors via an embedding layer in the LSTM model.
+This approach bypassed traditional text vectorization methods like TF-IDF, allowing the model to learn the relationships between words in their respective contexts.
+- **Text Cleaning:** Tweets commonly contain various types of text including characters, numbers, special characters, and links.
+Cleaning all of these is challenging, so the process focused on extracting the characters, as the majority of relevant information is embedded within them.

 **Training and Validation:**